 Residents are assessed prior to entry to the service.
 Initial assessments and risk assessment tools are completed by the registered nurse on admission.
 Registered nurses are responsible for care plan development with input from residents and family.
 Residents and family interviewed confirmed that the care plans are consistent with meeting residents' needs.
-Care plans demonstrated service integration and are evaluated six monthly.
 Short-term care plans are in use for changes in health status.
 The activity staff provide an activities programme for residents that is varied, interesting and involves the families and community.
+The activities plan is individualised to meet the needs of younger residents.
 Staff responsible for medication administration have completed annual competencies and education.
 There are three monthly GP medication reviews.
 Meals are prepared on-site.
 The menu is designed by a dietitian with summer and winter menus.
 Individual and special dietary needs are catered for.
 Residents interviewed responded favourably to the meals provided.